ankile/robust-rearrangement/README.md

 ## Notes on sim-to-real (in development)
 Please see [our notes on using Isaac Sim to re-render trajectories in service of visual sim-to-real](src/sim2real/readme.md).
-With the ondoing developments of Isaac Sim and IsaacLab, this area of the pipeline is not as mature and is still under ongoing development.
+With the ongoing developments of Isaac Sim and IsaacLab, this area of the pipeline is not as mature and is still under ongoing development.
 The `src/sim2real` folder contains the scripts we used for converting assets to USD for use with Isaac Sim and re-rendering trajectories collected either via teleoperation or rolling out trained agents.

 ## Notes on real world evaluation (in development)